Developing for Neto by Maropost: Advanced Workflow

 Step 1 — Start the project on GitHub

-To start a fresh repository based on the current development theme, follow the steps below.
+To start a fresh repository based on the current Neto Skeletal Theme:

 1. In your GitHub app, setup a new repository.

-2. Download the latest release from Skeletal, the development theme's repository.
+2. Download the latest release from the Skeletal repository.

 3. Extract the .zip file